-- 178. New York Gen. Bus.
-Law § 350 further declares unlawful "[f]alse advertising in the conduct of any business, trade or commerce or in the furnishing of any service in this state." - 179.
+- 148. Plaintiffs Wright and Brenner re-allege and incorporate all other factual allegations set forth in this Complaint. - 149.
+New York Gen. Bus.
+Law § 349(a) ("New York G.B.L. § 349") declares unlawful "[d]eceptive acts or practices in the conduct of any business, trade or commerce or in the furnishing of any service[.]" - 150.
 As described above, while engaging in consumer-oriented trade or commerce within the State of New York during the time period relevant hereto, Defendants: - a.
-Furtively created a new account, the similarly named "360 Performance Savings" account, which featured a higher APY than the 360 Savings account, while failing to pay 360 Savings depositors the same APY as paid on the 360 Performance Savings account; - b.
-Concealed that the 360 Performance Savings account was not Capital One's only online savings account, and that the 360 Savings account continued to exist with a much lower interest rate, which information is material to customers; and - c.
-Failed to correct representations that the 360 Savings online savings account was Capital One's "high interest" savings account, even though it paid a rate of interest that is not "high interest" relative to other online savings account products or Capital One's own online savings account product line, including the 360 Performance Savings account (i.e., 0.30% is not "high interest," when Capital One gives 4.35% on its "high yield" 360 Performance Savings account). - 180.
-The foregoing deceptive acts and practices were directed at consumers. - 181.
-As a result of Defendants' false, misleading, and deceptive misrepresentations and omissions, Plaintiffs Wright, Bellantoni, and Brenner and the members of the New York Subclass have suffered and continue to suffer economic injury. - 182.
-Plaintiffs Wright, Bellantoni, and Brenner and members of the New York Subclass suffered an ascertainable loss caused by Capital One's misrepresentations.
+Unfairly and deceptively created a new account, the similarly named "360 Performance Savings" account, which featured a higher APY than the 360 Savings account, while failing to pay 360 Savings depositors the same APY as paid on the 360 Performance Savings account; - b.
+Failed to inform customers that the 360 Performance Savings account was not Capital One's only online savings account, and that the 360 Savings account continued to exist with a much lower interest rate, which information is material to customers; - Failed to disclose to its existing 360 Savings accountholders that a new, materially identical online savings account product was available, namely the 360 Performance Savings account; and

-183. On behalf of themselves and other members of the New York Subclass, Plaintiffs Wright, Bellantoni, and Brenner seek to enjoin the unlawful acts and practices described herein, to recover actual damages or fifty dollars, whichever is greater, three-times actual damages, and reasonable attorneys' fees.
+- d.
+Failed to correct representations that the 360 Savings online savings account was Capital One's "high interest" savings account, even though it paid a rate of interest that is not "high interest" relative to other online savings account products or Capital One's own online savings account product line, including the 360 Performance Savings account (i.e., 0.30% is not "high interest," when Capital One gives 4.35% on its "high yield" 360 Performance Savings account). - 151.
+The foregoing deceptive acts and practices were directed at consumers. - 152.
+As a result of Defendants' false, misleading, and deceptive misrepresentations and omissions, Plaintiffs Wright and Brenner and the members of the New York Subclass have suffered and continue to suffer economic injury. - 153.
+Plaintiffs Wright and Brenner and members of the New York Subclass suffered an ascertainable loss caused by Capital One's misrepresentations. - 154.
+On behalf of themselves and other members of the New York Sublass, Plaintiffs Wright and Brenner seek to enjoin the unlawful acts and practices described herein, to recover actual damages or fifty dollars, whichever is greater, three-times actual damages, and reasonable attorneys' fees.